x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/dropUsr_en.md

 | User       | object   | ---     | [User](reference/Sequoiadb_command/AuxiliaryObjects/User.md) object       | yse             |
 | CipherUser | object   | ---     | [CipherUser](reference/Sequoiadb_command/AuxiliaryObjects/CipherUser.md) object | yes             |

+>Note：

+>* When dropping the last user of role "admin", we should be sure there is no more user of role "monitor" remained.
+Otherwise, the operation will fail.

 ##RETURN VALUE##

 On success, return void.